 Gray G, Grade 3.
 Nina S, Grade 3.
 Malia K, Grade 3.
 Elia M, Grade 1.
 Jessica R, Grade 1.
 Nolan A, Grade 7.
 Max M won the individual Sportsmanship award.
 Classroom award winners are nominated by the staff based on the obervance of positive class behavior.
 Grade 6 won the Hallway Angels award and Grade 8 won the Kindness Candle.
 Grade 3 won the PE Sportsmanship award.
 Congratulations!

 In my fall update, I said how excited I was for a little snow this winter.
 Be careful what you wish for!
 This has been the most unbelievable beginning to winter.
-So far we have had 8 days of no school, due to snow.
-I will let you know the updated calendar as soon as the superintendent gives recommendations and then approval.
+So far we have had 10 days of no school, due to snow.
+I sent you the updated calendar and hopefully there will be no additional changes.
 Thank you for your patience and I hope you all enjoyed the beautiful, although over abundance of snow.

 Energy Savings for Families